kevinburke/eastbayforeveryone.org/deployment/README.md

+# deployment

+This directory holds Ansible instructions for provisioning the East Bay for Everyone web server.

+## Prerequisites

+- Ansible

+- Syncthing

-Create a new SSH key in `~/.ssh`.
-Name it `name_ed25519`
+- SSH key: Create a new SSH key in `~/.ssh`.
+Name it `yourname_ed25519`

-Create a droplet, add your SSH key so you can use it to SSH in.
+- A running DigitalOcean droplet with your SSH key.
+Add your SSH key to the droplet so you can use it to SSH in.

-## Provisioning
+## Applying Updates to Running Server

 To provision the server from scratch, or to apply updates: